Skip to Main Content

 Paid Sick Leave

-Connecticut requires employees accrue one hour of paid sick leave for every 40 hours worked, up to a maximum of 40 hours per year.
+Connecticut requires employees to accrue one hour of paid sick leave for every 40 hours worked, up to a maximum of 40 hours per year.
 The law applies only to employers with 50 or more employees and excludes certain employers, including most manufacturers.
 The law is further limited to "service workers," as that term is defined by the Bureau of Labor Statistics.
 Conn.
 Gen. Stat. § 31-57r et seq.
 Covered employees may use leave for diagnosis, care, or treatment of mental or physical illness, injury, or health condition of, or preventive medical care for, an employee or the employee's spouse or child who is under 18 or incapable of self-care due to mental or physical disability.
 Starting October 1, 2023, the law allows an employee to take leave if he or she is a victim of family violence or sexual assault, or if the employee is the parent or guardian of a child victim of same.
 In addition, starting October 1, 2023, covered employees may take a "mental health wellness day" to attend to their emotional and psychological well-being.

-Military and National Guard Leave
+Military and Civil Air Patrol Leave

 Connecticut employees who, as part of their service in the armed forces of any state, any reserve component of the Armed Forces of the U.S. or the National Guard of any state, are ordered to perform military duty, including meetings or drills, during regular work hours shall be given leave for such purposes.
 Conn.
 Gen. Stat. § 27-33a.
+The statute does not specify the amount of leave available.

 Pregnancy Leave

 Connecticut employees are entitled to an unpaid leave of absence resulting from a pregnancy-related disability.
 Employers are not required to provide leave if another reasonable accommodation may be provided.
 Conn.
 Gen. Stat. § 46a-60.
+The statute does not specify the amount of leave available but only requires an employer to provide a "reasonable" amount of leave.

 Smoking Laws